Registration for a trip

 We strongly advise participants to obtain travel insurance which covers yourself and your belongings.
 Take particular care to ensure that the activity of sea-based sailing is covered by your policy.
 If you choose to partake in a sailing trip without adequate insurance cover, Sail Britain will not be liable for any losses or injuries howsoever arising, in respect of which insurance cover would otherwise have been available.

 Limit of Liability

 Your safety is of the highest importance and we take great care to do everything as safely as possible.
-There will always be a qualified skipper and experienced first mate onboard with First Aid and Sea Survival training, and a VHF/SRC radio licence.
+There will always be a qualified skipper and experienced first mate onboard.
 Crew will always receive a thorough and comprehensive safety briefing at the start of every trip.
 However by nature, sailing is potentially a dangerous activity and we cannot be held responsible for any accidental death or injury during one of our trips save for our responsibilities.